React.useReducer Reducer Patterns, Part 3

 Our state chart has four states—editing, submitting, resolved, rejected—with

-clear transitions defined among the states, e.g. we transition from editing
+clear transitions defined among the states, e.g. we transition from editing to

-state by performing the submit
+submitting state by performing the submit action.

 Initial Hook State

-hook state looks like.
+First, let’s define what our useReducer hook state looks like.
 Note that the

 hook’s state is distinct from the state chart’s state.
 Our hook state looks